Outsourcing security services is a viable option, but it doesn't always make sense for an organization. What are...

 Cybersecurity insurance is generally a compensation strategy involving partner and stakeholder interests.
 It is actually damage insurance in case of a breach, fraud or major disruption to an organization's ability to operate.

-Outsourced security that uses MSSPs or obtains increased cybersecurity insurance does provide augmentation services and risk mitigation, but they do not necessarily reduce risk or limit an organization's liability.
+Outsourced security services that uses MSSPs or obtains increased cybersecurity insurance does provide augmentation services and risk mitigation, but they do not necessarily reduce risk or limit an organization's liability.

 Ask the expert: